-Today's complex urban, social and environmental issues can best be understood by researchers who can work across disciplinary boundaries, and who understand the relationship of research to action.
-The Planning, Policy, and Design doctoral program at the University of California, Irvine (Ph.D. brochure) trains scholars for national and international prominence in the analysis of social problems related to the built, natural and institutional environments.
-Our faculty members and students combine perspectives from urban planning, public policy, and design behavior.
-The Planning, Policy, and Design Ph.D. is based on the department's internationally prominent research and teaching strengths, including design-behavior research, environmental policy, health promotion and policy, and urban and community development.
+Today's complex environmental, social and urban issues are best understood by researchers who can work across disciplinary boundaries, and who understand the relationship of research to action.
+The Urban and Environmental Planning and Policy (UEPP) doctoral program at UCI trains scholars in the analysis of social problems related to the built, natural, and institutional environments.
+The UEPP Ph.D. is based on the department's internationally prominent research and teaching strengths in environmental policy, urban and community development and design.

 What Sets Us Apart?

 - Interdisciplinary scholarship, with faculty degrees in architecture, business, economics, geography, law, planning, policy, political science, sociology